 Most days, I really love living in Wisconsin.
-The people here are friendly, there's very little road rage (unless you count the crashing carts at the butcher case during a 1-day meat sale at Piggly Wiggly), our fall weather is gorgeous, and we have an insanely talented (and might I add, incredibly butt-adorned) football team, complete with our very own Dancing With the Stars mirror ball winning champion!
-Oh Donald, my Donald... *thump thump*
+The people are friendly, and there’s very little road rage.
+Well, unless you count cart-crashing at the butcher case during a 1-day meat sale at Piggly Wiggly.
+Our fall weather is gorgeous, and we have an incredibly talented football team, complete with our very own Dancing With the Stars mirror ball trophy winner!
+Oh Donald, my Donald!

 - 2 Tablespoons olive oil

 - 3 large cloves garlic, minced (more or less, according to taste)

 - 1 medium onion, diced

 - 3 tablespoons chopped fresh parsley